The Courageous

 The Courageous is a 2024 Swiss drama film directed and written by Jasmin Gordon, in her directorial debut.
-The film follows a young single mother's whose life takes an unexpected turn when she meets a Muslim woman, sparking a profound friendship that challenges societal norms.

 The film premiered at the Toronto International Film Festival on 9 September 2024.

 Synopsis

-A young single mother's life takes an unexpected turn when she meets a Muslim woman, sparking a profound friendship that challenges societal norms.
+In a small town on the edge of wild country, an eccentric and delinquent mother has had enough of the rules.
+Crushed by her mistakes and by a society that doesn’t give a damn —or a second chance— to people like her, she’ll do anything to prove to her children, and to herself, that she still is a good person.